-• To make sure we were following all the rules when we said no to your appeal, we are required to send your appeal to an independent review organization, called the "Integrated Administrative Hearing Office."
+• To make sure we were following all the rules when we said no to your appeal, we are required to send your appeal to an independent review organization, called the "Office of Administrative Hearings."
 When we do this, it means that your appeal is going on to the next level of the appeals process, which is Level 2.